Ibellastar/tip-calculator/README.md

 ### Optional Chanllenge
 Use printf and scanf to make your tip calculator interactive.
 #### Starter Files
-Implement your code inside the following file:
+Implement your code inside the file:
 1. `main.c`

 #### Instructions